olivettiscuoladigitale/epub3-creator/README.md

 # A more Complex Example

-Create a Epub with frontmatter title and content bodymatter with 2 chapter.
+Create a Epub with frontmatter title and content bodymatter with 2 chapter and download it.

 	let content = [
 	    {